masukomi/mongodb_meilisearch/README.md

 `MyModel.search("search term", options: <my custom options>)`

-The Meilisearch-ruby gem should be able to convert keys from snake case to camel case.
+Currently the Meilisearch-ruby gem can convert keys from snake case to camel case.
 For example `hits_per_page` will become `hitsPerPage`.
+Meilisearch ultimately wants camel case (`camelCase`) parameter keys, _but_ `meilisearch-ruby` wants snake case (`snake_case`).

+Follow Meilisearch's documentation
-Meilisearch ultimately wants camel case.
-Follow their documentation to see what's available and what type of options to pass it.
+to see what's available and what type of options to pass it, but convert them to snake case first.
 Note that your options keys and values must all be simple JSON values.

 If for some reason that still isn't enough, you can work with the